About Eco Nuts

 A serial entrepreneur, Scott started his first successful business at age 16.
 A former Pirates of the Caribbean Actor, Scott played Duncan in the first two movies before hanging up his pirate hat to pursue a more fulfilling role as president of Eco Nuts.
 He is an ecological enthusiast with a love for nature, animals and a pristine environment.
 Scott loves the water, snorkeling, paddle boarding, surfing and boogie boarding.
 His love for the ocean inspired him to make plastic-free products, and Eco Nuts as close to a plastic-free company as possible.

 How We Started

-When we first learned about soap nuts, there were only a few companies selling them to consumers.
+At the time there was a handful of small companies selling them to consumers.
 When we ordered our first soap nuts, we were also disappointed.
 This product, that is naturally eco-friendly and has so many benefits, routinely was packaged in a lot of plastic.

 Mona, the scientist, was also surprised to find that the sellers of this wonderful product knew little to nothing about them other than that “they work great.”
 When it came to understanding the science behind how saponin (the natural soap) worked, nobody had any understanding about what they were selling or how to troubleshoot problems.

 We realized we could not only package and market soap nuts better than anyone else, but we could also build upon the wonderful properties of saponin and create other products.
 Our goal was to be as plastic free as possible to truly make the entire package as eco-friendly as possible – from contents to container.
 We wanted to be sure no one would ever find a plastic bottle on the beach from our company, so we decided not to use plastic jugs at all.